 When you say Nordic countries, they are mainly located in Northern Europe and the North Atlantic.
 These countries are Denmark, Finland, Iceland, Norway, and Sweden.

-While Germany is located in Central Europe, but why would other people consider this question are Germans Nordic people?
+While Germany is located in Central Europe, why would other people consider this question?
+Are Germans Nordic people?

 What is Nordic?

-The word Nordic is derived from the Latin word “nordicus” which means northern.
-The term Nordic is used to describe the people and cultures of the five countries located in Northern Europe or the Scandinavian Peninsula: Denmark, Finland, Iceland, Norway, and Sweden.
+Nordic is derived from the Latin word “nordicus” which means northern.
+Nordic describes the people and cultures of the five countries in Northern Europe or the Scandinavian Peninsula: Denmark, Finland, Iceland, Norway, and Sweden.